 Building your network with the right people is one of the most important steps to social selling.
 Don’t just blindly add anyone who wants to connect.
 Find commonalities and points of interest that could be useful conversation starters.

-Send invitations to anyone you have had a personal interaction with or someone who's online presence you admire, but make sure the invite is customized and expresses the reason you want to connect with them.
-These connections may lead to sales, in the long run, so make them early and often, being sure to nurture the ones that provide value.
+Send invitations to anyone you have had a personal interaction with or whose online presence you admire.
+Always take the time to customize your invite to describe your reason for connecting.
+(This should be about your interest in them, not why they should buy your product.)
+These connections may lead to sales, in the long run, so make them early and often.
+Be sure to pay special attention to nurturing the extra valuable leads.

 Become a thought leader

 Sharing advice, tips and resources and helping your audience solve business problems can position you as an expert.
 Creating this type of content is a way to share thoughts on an issue for your demographic and provide value they can’t get anywhere else.
 Well-developed content should help address the concerns of prospects directly while providing answers to their questions.

 If content creation isn’t your strong suit, curating industry articles is another great way to add value and build credibility.
 Share educational articles and industry updates while providing commentary from your point of view.

 Leaving thoughtful comments on your connection’s posts grabs the attention of an audience that might fit your potential target market.
 Participating in LinkedIn discussion groups also gets a foot in the door with prospects and related audiences.

 After meeting someone new, continuing the conversation online can enhance your reputation.
 Send a note with a question, comment or something you noticed on their profile that could lead to a broader conversation.